114 - How to make an Easy2Boot (grub4dos) USB Flash drive using linux

 6. Make all files contiguous

-This is reported to also work on FAT32 volumes (TBC) but not on NTFS volumes.
+This is reported to only work on FAT32 volumes (TBC) but not on NTFS volumes. ext2/3/4 volumes seem to contain non-contiguous files after running this, so it does not seem to actually defrag files on ext2/3/4 partitions!

 Note: To defrag files on FAT32 and NTFS, you could boot from the E2B USB drive to a mini-Windows OS (such as Mini-XP on a Hirens ISO or even a Windows Install ISO) and run RMPrepUSB - Ctrl+F2 to run WinContig under Mini-Windows.
 Copy over the portable version of RMPrepUSB (or just WinContig) to the USB drive first.